tmatsuzawa2/badger-buddy/README.md

 ![iteration_1_reply](/readme_images/iteration_1_reply.png)

-Scroll down to the buttom, and you can see the post with your reply now. ~~Remember the user was set to Anonymous as default?
-The comment you posted will not reveal your username.~~ (A bug that still has not been fixed).
+Scroll down to the buttom, and you can see the post with your reply now.

 ![iteration_2_board_4](/readme_images/iteration_2_board_4.png)

-### (Iteration 2 added) Edit and delete reply
+### Edit and delete reply
 Click on the reply box.
 Now you can edit or delete your reply by clicking the corresponding button.
 Again, please feel free to change it according to your preferences.

 ![iteration_2_reply_edit](/readme_images/iteration_2_edit_reply.png)

 ![iteration_2_reply_delete](/readme_images/iteration_2_reply_delete.png)

-### (Iteration 2 modified) Resource and Help Page
+### Resource and Help Page

 On the navigation bar at the top, click on the "Resource" to Emergency help page.
 The page lists contact information that user can get direct mental help from.

 ![iteration_2_help](/readme_images/iteration_2_help.png)

-### (Iteration 2 added) Mindfulness Exercise Page
+### Mindfulness Exercise Page

 On the navigation bar at the top, click on the "Mindfulness Exercise" to exercise page.
 The page will show a random Inspirational Quote (on the left) and Journal Entry (on the right).
 New messages will show up when you refresh the page.